extract_exif_metadata

 From the tool's definition Tool name is 'extract_exif_metadata' and description states 'Extract EXIF metadata from image files.'
 This is a retrieval operation that reads and returns metadata without modifying or deleting data.

-PolicyLayer is an MCP gateway — it sits between your AI agents and Android Forensics ADB MCP Server, and nothing reaches the server without passing your rules.
-This is the rule we recommend for extract_exif_metadata:
+PolicyLayer is an MCP gateway: it sits between your AI agents and Android Forensics ADB MCP Server, and checks every tool call against a rule you set before the call runs.
+Nothing changes on the server itself.
+For extract_exif_metadata, this is the rule to start with:

-} extract_exif_metadata is read-only, so it stays allowed — but everything else on the server is denied unless you say otherwise.
+extract_exif_metadata is read-only, so it stays allowed.
+Everything else on the server is denied unless you say otherwise.

 Extract EXIF metadata from image files.
 It is categorised as a Read tool in the Android Forensics ADB MCP Server MCP Server, which means it retrieves data without modifying state.